chunky-dev/docs/ChunkyDocs/docs/reference/introduction/path_tracing.md

 ### Bounding Volume Hierarchy (BVH)

 Entities and objects larger than a single block are stored within a <a href="https://en.wikipedia.org/wiki/Bounding_volume_hierarchy" target="_blank">Bounding Volume Hierarchy (BVH)</a>, which is a tree-like structure similar to the previously mentioned octree, though it stores geometric objects.
-For more information, read the [Scene Format](../../technical/scene_format#octree) article.

----

 --8<-- "includes/abbreviations.md"